arnolievens/trx/doc/trx.md

 # EXIT VALUES
 **0**
-: Succes, data was succesfully transmitted - even if receive timed-out
+: Succes, data was successfully transmitted - even if receive timed-out

 **1**
 : Fail, invalid options, connection was not established or aborted